Which of the following statements about the erosion versus caries processes is false?

 D. the age of the patient

-Which of the following is a primary causative factor for dental erosion?
+Which of the following is the most dominant bacteria responsible for dental caries?

 Although the prevalence of dental erosion has been reported to be between 7 - 74%, what is the generally accepted value describing the prevalence of dental erosion in teenagers and young adults?